ylafon/Guide/council/council-steps.md

 1. The Council writes a report
 1. The Council Team Contact ensures that the [W3C Council](https://www.w3.org/about/council/) as well as the FO Dashboard are updated
 1. The decision is announced to the different parties and the AC
+1. At some point [TBD], archive the Council Mailing List